intel/tiny-tensor-compiler/docs/manual/tutorial_matrix_chain.rst

 * load and subview calls translate to simple pointer manipulation,
 * and that a barrier has been introduced between the GEMM calls to avoid data races.

-SYCL users compile and run the kernel using the following pseudo-code:
+When using SYCL, we can run the kernel using the following pseudo-code:

-.. _kernel compilation and running example:

 .. code-block:: cpp